 It’s important to be aware of pushy salesmen, particularly those working for larger pool builders.
 Many of these operators are incentivised on commission based sales and will have little to no involvement in your pool building process.
 By dealing with smaller, owner-operator type businesses, you are more likely to be discussing your requirements with someone that actually understands what it takes to build a pool.

 The first step to analysing pool builders is to do your research.
 Use the internet initially, check websites and forums.
 Questionable operators will likely have been reported in forums and it pays to use caution when it comes to builders with no web presence.

 When analysing a builders credentials, make you are comparing apples with apples.
 For example, if you are building a fibreglass pool, make sure the builder you choose has expertise in fibreglass constructions, not only concrete.

 Below are some questions you can ask a pool builder to help frame your judgement and give you the piece of mind that you are making the right decision.

 So there you have it.
-Follow these 5 steps and you’ll well on your to making an informed sensible decision regarding your pool.
+Follow these 5 steps and you'll be well on your way to making an informed sensible decision regarding your pool.
 The next step?
 Start planning your first pool party!

 Red is the owner of Palm Pools and he stands by every pool he builds.
 You can rest assured that when you chose a Palm Pool you will be dealing with Red from the initial scoping of your requirements, through the build phase, right up to when you and your family enjoy the first swim in your new pool.
 Palm Pools is a family owned and run business and our reputation is our key to winning new business.
 You can be certain that a Palm Pool will provide you with honest advice and pool to suit your needs.